 This title features reproducible worksheets and activities geared toward older students, grades 4-10.
 A great resource for children interested in digging deeper into the science of archaeology.
 Practice using the scientific method, create a dig site, and keep field notes for an in-depth archaeological experience.
 See the full table of contents on Amazon.

-Archaeology for Kids – Playlist Compiled by Ashley from Some Random Lady
+Archaeology for Kids – Playlist Compiled by The Homeschool Resource Room

 All About Archaeology | Nat Geo Kids Archaeology Playlist